What Does A Bee See? thumbnail image

 Bees Communicate by Dance

-Besides these, bees may dance to show another bee the location of a food source.
-If a food source is detected nearby, they perform an uncomplicated routine called a “round dance.”
+Bees may dance to show another bee the location of a food source.
+If a food source is detected nearby, they perform a routine called a “round dance.”
 This dance involves the scout bee performing loops in alternative directions.

 However, it performs a “waggle” dance if the food source is farther away.
 This special dance occurs on a dance floor near a honeycomb entrance.
 Only honey bees with news of a particularly rich nectar source can perform the dance.
 This waggle dance consists of doing a figure-eight pattern, a walk between loops, and an irregular wing flutter.